How to uninstall Eleanor malicious program?

 Malware Removal (Mac) | To eliminate possible malware infections, scan your Mac with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner. |

-A couple more examples of malicious programs that are designed to control infected systems remotely are XAgentOSX and NetWeirdRC.
-As a rule, cyber criminals use malware of this type to steal personal, sensitive information, install additional malware and/or spread installed (or other) malware further.
-As a rule, users do not download and install such software knowingly, they get tricked into it by cyber criminals.
+More examples of malicious programs that are designed to control infected systems remotely include XAgentOSX and NetWeirdRC.
+Generally, cyber criminals use malware of this type to steal personal/sensitive information, install additional malware, and spread installed (or otherwise) malware further.

 How did Eleanor install on my computer?